-During 2022, Asia/Pacific sales decreased by \$13.9 million, or 14.2%, to \$83.8 million as compared to \$97.7 million for 2021.
-Foreign currency exchange had the effect of decreasing revenue by \$9.3 million for the year ended December 31, 2022, as compared to the same period in 2021 and partially explains the 10.4% decrease in revenue per active independent associate and preferred customer.
+During 2023, Asia/Pacific sales decreased by \$4.4 million, or 5.3%, to \$79.4 million as compared to \$83.8 million for 2022.
+Foreign currency exchange had the effect of decreasing revenue in 2023 by \$1.9 million, as compared to the same period in 2022.
 The currency impact is primarily due to the weakening of the Korean Won, Japanese Yen and Australian Dollar.
-The numbers of active independent associates and preferred customers decreased 6.9%.
+In addition, net sales in the Asia/Pacific region was negatively impacted by a 12.2% decrease in revenue per active independent associate and preferred customer, which was partially due to the foreign exchange rate.
+Offsetting these declines, the number of active independent associates and preferred customers in the Asia/Pacific region increased 7.9% in 2023 as compared to 2022.

-During 2022, EMEA sales decreased by \$3.5 million, or 22.9%, to \$11.8 million as compared to \$15.3 million for 2021.
-This decrease was primarily due to a 25.9% decrease in the number of active independent associates and preferred customers, which was partially offset by a 0.6% increase in revenue per active independent associate and preferred customer.
-Foreign currency exchange had the effect of decreasing revenue by \$1.2 million for the year ended December 31, 2022 as compared to the same period in 2021.
-The currency impact is primarily due to the weakening of the South African Rand, British Pound and Euro.
+For the year ended December 31, 2023, EMEA sales decreased by \$2.0 million, or 16.9%, to \$9.8 million as compared to \$11.8 million for 2022.
+This decrease was primarily due to a 14.5% decrease in the number of active independent associates and preferred customers, and a 2.9% decrease in revenue per active independent associate and preferred customer.
+Foreign currency exchange had the effect of decreasing revenue by \$0.9 million for the year ended December 31, 2023, as compared to the same period in 2022.
+The currency impact is primarily due to the weakening of the South African Rand.